gauravagnihotri/advanced_lane_lines/README.md

 ### Pipeline (video)

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 | Original Project Video | Processed Project Video |
 |:---:|:---:|
 | [![Advanced Lane Finding Processed](https://i.ytimg.com/vi/akFd5a_rOwU/maxresdefault.jpg)](https://youtu.be/akFd5a_rOwU) | [![Advanced Lane Finding Processed](https://i.ytimg.com/vi/rRrMAY6gWtw/maxresdefault.jpg)](https://youtu.be/rRrMAY6gWtw) |